Judo Club (CUJC)

 As a mixed University and City Club, run mainly by students, we endeavour to keep membership fees for students down in order to ensure that the sport remains accessible to all.
 Our membership fees cover the costs of venue hire, subsidised competition entries, transportation, and coaching, on top of which members are required to pay for their kit, British Judo membership, at least half of competition entry fees, and gradings.
 We are seeking additional alumni support in order to secure the future of CUJC and ensure that judo remains a sport that all members of the University can participate in.
 With your regular support, we endeavour to build on CUJC’s recent successes and to ensure that Judo remains accessible to all.

-For more information and to subscribe to our Alumni mailing list visit our website.
+For more information and to subscribe to our Alumni mailing list visit the CUJC website.

 Support the Cambridge University Judo Club (CUJC)